IGVF-DACC/igvfd/src/igvfd/schemas/changelogs/auxiliary_set.md

 ### Minor changes since schema version 2

-* Make `moi` and `construct_libraries` not submittable.
+* Restrict `moi` and `construct_libraries` to submittable by admins only.
 These properties will be moved to Sample objects.

 ### Schema version 3